Maria Hill: MC2

-An alternate universe variant of Maria Hill from Earth-982 appears in MC2.
+An alternate universe version of Maria Hill from Earth-982 appears in MC2.
 This version is a member of the National Security Force.
-She later joins S.H.I.E.L.D., feuding with La Contessa Valentina Allegra de la Fontaine as the organisation embarks in a civil war, before Spider-Girl unwittingly frees Carnage from Maria's custody.

 Old Woman Laura

-An alternate universe variant of Maria Hill from Earth-18366 appears in Old Woman Laura.
+An alternate universe version of Maria Hill from Earth-18366 appears in Old Woman Laura.
 This version is a cyborg and head of the joint Chiefs of Staff under President Kamala Khan before being killed by a Doombot.

 Ultimate Marvel

-An alternate universe variant of Maria Hill from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Maria Hill from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is an ex-S.H.I.E.L.D. agent and a homicide detective currently working for the NYPD.